pearlfish/pearlfish-java/README.md

     Pearlfish uses the [Mustache](http://mustache.github.io/) template language.

- 5. Rerunning the test generates the received file in Markdown format.
+ 5. Running the test again generates the received file in Markdown format.
 Pearlfish ensures that the tabular data is easy to read and differences are easy to see.

  6. As we implement the calculator we rerun the test.
 When the results are correct, we